vedph/cadmus-doc/migration/rendering/architecture.md

 B --> C
 ```

 After the tree is first created from text ranges, it always has this linear structure.
-Then, branching can be introduced by tree filters, e.g.:
+Later, branching can be introduced by tree filters, which thus transform its shape at will.
+For instance, this tree starts with the same segments A, B; but then continues on the first branch with C and D; and on the second one with E and F:

 ```mermaid
 graph LR;